Aliases for PIP5K1C Gene

 GeneCards Summary for PIP5K1C Gene

 PIP5K1C (Phosphatidylinositol-4-Phosphate 5-Kinase Type 1 Gamma) is a Protein Coding gene.
-Diseases associated with PIP5K1C include Lethal Congenital Contractural Syndrome 3 and Lethal Congenital Contracture Syndrome.
-Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Nectin adhesion pathway.
-GO annotations related to this gene include phosphatidylinositol phosphate kinase activity and talin binding.
+Diseases associated with PIP5K1C include Lethal Congenital Contracture Syndrome 3 and Lethal Congenital Contracture Syndrome.
+Among its related pathways are RET signaling and Integrin Pathway.
+Gene Ontology (GO) annotations related to this gene include phosphatidylinositol phosphate kinase activity and talin binding.
 An important paralog of this gene is PIP5K1A.

-Catalyzes the phosphorylation of phosphatidylinositol 4-phosphate (PtdIns4P) to form phosphatidylinositol 4,5-bisphosphate (PtdIns(4,5)P2).
-PtdIns(4,5)P2 is involved in a variety of cellular processes and is the substrate to form phosphatidylinositol 3,4,5-trisphosphate (PtdIns(3,4,5)P3), another second messenger.
-The majority of PtdIns(4,5)P2 is thought to occur via type I phosphatidylinositol 4-phosphate 5-kinases given the abundance of PtdIns4P.
-Participates in a variety of cellular processes such as vesicle mediated transport, cell adhesion, cell polarization and cell migration.
-Together with PIP5K1A is required for phagocytosis, but they regulate different types of actin remodeling at sequential steps.
+Catalyzes the phosphorylation of phosphatidylinositol 4-phosphate (PtdIns(4)P/PI4P) to form phosphatidylinositol 4,5-bisphosphate (PtdIns(4,5)P2/PIP2), a lipid second messenger that regulates several cellular processes such as signal transduction, vesicle trafficking, actin cytoskeleton dynamics, cell adhesion, and cell motility (PubMed:12422219, PubMed:22942276).
+PtdIns(4,5)P2 can directly act as a second messenger or can be utilized as a precursor to generate other second messengers: inositol 1,4,5-trisphosphate (IP3), diacylglycerol (DAG) or phosphatidylinositol-3,4,5-trisphosphate (PtdIns(3,4,5)P3/PIP3) (Probable).
+PIP5K1A-mediated phosphorylation of PtdIns(4)P is the predominant pathway for PtdIns(4,5)P2 synthesis (By similarity).
+Together with PIP5K1A, is required for phagocytosis, both enzymes regulating different types of actin remodeling at sequential steps (By similarity).
 Promotes particle attachment by generating the pool of PtdIns(4,5)P2 that induces controlled actin depolymerization to facilitate Fc-gamma-R clustering.
 Mediates RAC1-dependent reorganization of actin filaments.
-Required for synaptic vesicle transport.
-Controls the plasma membrane pool of PtdIns(4,5)P2 implicated in synaptic vesicle endocytosis and exocytosis.
-Plays a role in endocytosis mediated by clathrin and AP-2 (adaptor protein complex 2).
-Required for clathrin-coated pits assembly at the synapse.
-Participates in cell junction assembly.
-Modulates adherens junctions formation by facilitating CDH1 trafficking.
+Required for synaptic vesicle transport (By similarity).
+Controls the plasma membrane pool of PtdIns(4,5)P2 implicated in synaptic vesicle endocytosis and exocytosis (PubMed:12847086).
+Plays a role in endocytosis mediated by clathrin and AP-2 (adaptor protein complex 2) (PubMed:12847086).
+Required for clathrin-coated pits assembly at the synapse (PubMed:17261850).
+Participates in cell junction assembly (PubMed:17261850).
+Modulates adherens junctions formation by facilitating CDH1/cadherin trafficking (PubMed:17261850).
 Required for focal adhesion dynamics.
-Modulates the targeting of talins (TLN1 and TLN2) to the plasma membrane and their efficient assembly into focal adhesions.
-Regulates the interaction between talins (TLN1 and TLN2) and beta-integrins.
-Required for uropodium formation and retraction of the cell rear during directed migration.
-Has a role in growth factor- stimulated directional cell migration and adhesion.
-Required for talin assembly into nascent adhesions forming at the leading edge toward the direction of the growth factor.
-Negative regulator of T-cell activation and adhesion.
-Negatively regulates integrin alpha-L/beta-2 (LFA-1) polarization and adhesion induced by T-cell receptor.
-Together with PIP5K1A have a role during embryogenesis and together with PIP5K1B may have a role immediately after birth.
+Modulates the targeting of talins (TLN1 and TLN2) to the plasma membrane and their efficient assembly into focal adhesions (PubMed:12422219).
+Regulates the interaction between talins (TLN1 and TLN2) and beta-integrins (PubMed:12422219).
+Required for uropodium formation and retraction of the cell rear during directed migration (By similarity).
+Has a role in growth factor-stimulated directional cell migration and adhesion (By similarity).
+Required for talin assembly into nascent adhesions forming at the leading edge toward the direction of the growth factor (PubMed:17635937).
+Negative regulator of T-cell activation and adhesion (By similarity).
+Negatively regulates integrin alpha-L/beta-2 (LFA-1) polarization and adhesion induced by T-cell receptor (By similarity).
+Together with PIP5K1A has a role during embryogenesis and together with PIP5K1B may have a role immediately after birth (By similarity).